 account for the join.

 Although they are great for most of our leather, they are not the best tool for all of our leather.
-For example, some of our specialty leathers, such as Hair On Leather, Zipper Leather, Stitched Leather, and Ball Chain Leather
+We recommend using sharp leather scissors for cutting round leather, braided leather (both flat and round), Indian leather, deerskin lace, and leather hides.
+Some of our specialty leathers, such as Hair On Leather, Zipper Leather, Stitched Leather, and Ball Chain Leather

-will cut better with sharp scissors.
+will also cut better with very sharp scissors.
 When cutting leather like this,

-try to cut between stitches or the chain with sharp scissors for a clean
+try to cut between stitches or the chain with quality scissors for a clean

 Remember—measure twice, cut once!